 Five best practices for managing test cases in Jira

-If you're a tester or test manager, one of the most important processes in your testing lifecycle is the creation and maintenance of test case specifications.
+One of the most important processes in your testing lifecycle is the creation and maintenance of test case specifications.
 This blog looks at five ways to get your test cases running more effectively in Jira with Adaptavist Test Management.

 A single test case contains step-by-step procedures for executing a test.
 It should provide traceability with its requirements and describe the environmental needs and the pass/fail criteria.
 Adaptavist Test Management for Jira leverages the power of Jira to create test cases that increase productivity, reduce re-testing and minimise duplication.